tjomson/pcpp/week01/solutions.md

 Now we lock before printing, and unlock when done printing.
 This means that a thread will always print "-|" completely before another thread can print, thus avoiding the interleaving that causes the incorrect output

+## 4

+Because an 'unlock()' must happen before a 'lock()', once one of the threads start executing its loop body (critical section), i.e. makes a call to 'lock()', the other thread must wait until the executing thread calls 'unlock()'.